(CNN) She's targeting a historic season but Lindsey Vonn pulled out of a race in St. Moritz after injuring her back Saturday.

 Skiing's speed queen

-The world's greatest female ski racer Lindsey Vonn has reportedly said she is mulling immediate retirement.
-Here's a look at her glittering career to date.
+The world's greatest female ski racer Lindsey Vonn has officially retired from the sport after her final race at the World Championships in Are.
+Here's a look back at her glittering career.

 She made her Olympic debut at Salt Lake City 2002 as a 17-year-old, finishing 32nd in slalom and sixth in the combined slalom/downhill event.

 Lindsey Kildow -- as she was then before marrying fellow skier Thomas Vonn -- won her first World Cup race with victory in the downhill at Lake Louise, Canada, in 2004.

 In 2005, Vonn signed with Red Bull and began working with a completely new coaching team.
 She seemed set for the start of something special.